 Cultivating a personal brand through your performance and relationships will help you be seen as the “energetic can-do” individual when future opportunities arise.

 Sure, shifting toward something new will always be challenging.
 When I began my current role, the world suddenly became much larger.
 This was not only because the team I’m responsible for spans Singapore, Hong Kong, London and New York, but also because I had to quickly transition from focusing on the specifics of developing a trading strategy with analytics and technology to understanding how the business fits into JPMorgan Chase as a whole.

 Perhaps most importantly, I’ve learned that the value of collective effort can be incredible if we encourage diverse perspectives.
 The diversity of knowledge, experience and culture that I encounter in interactions with my global colleagues is invaluable.

 Progressing and learning, then, is not something you do alone.
 To really succeed, it’s teamwork that makes the difference.

 3. Develop a thirst for knowledge

 Learning is a process that never ends; you have to keep at it.
 Comparing yourself to the experts can be unnerving, so I’ve avoided this.
 Instead, I focused on my own personal development and pace.
 Seeing how much I’ve learned after what seemed impossible or complicated at the start is truly energizing.

 Seeking out feedback and opinions is an important part of this.
-I probably have asked just about everyone I’ve worked with for advice, including cases where I already have a strong view on the decision.
+I have probably asked just about everyone I’ve worked with for advice, including cases where I already have a strong view on the decision.
 I prefer to hear from a variety of perspectives when considering any action.

-Chinedum Nzelu is managing director of Currencies and Emerging Markets at JPMorgan Chase & Co.
+Chinedum Nzelu is Managing Director of Currencies and Emerging Markets at JPMorgan Chase & Co.